Military history of the Netherlands during World War II: Campaign

 On the same day, the Germans attacked the main defense line of the Grebbe Line.
 Sometimes using Dutch POWs as a shield (a war crime), by the end of the day they had captured this line as well.
 The Dutch tried to organize a counter-attack during the night, as they thought there were only some hundred German troops opposing them (the real number was probably somewhere around two thousand), but this met with little success.
 In places, they were even fired upon by other Dutch troops who had not been notified of the counter-attack.

-Finally, on May 13, the 9th Panzer Division brushed aside the French and joined up with the paratroopers.
+Finally, on May 13, the 9th Panzer Division evaded the French and joined up with the paratroopers.
 However, they met with heavy resistance in Rotterdam, where their advance was stopped.

 On the same day, the Germans mounted their final attack against the Grebbe Line.
 The stop line, the last resort of the Dutch defenders, collapsed and the Germans broke through.
 Isolated pockets of Dutch troops continued to resist, but a night attack to dislodge the Germans failed.
 As there were no reserve troops, it was clear that defeat was imminent: there was nothing between the Germans and the North Sea but the famous Waterlinie (Water Line) was only very sketchily prepared.

 On May 14, the Dutch commander at Rotterdam, Colonel Scharroo, received an ultimatum: if he did not surrender, the town would be bombed.
 As the ultimatum was not signed, Scharroo sent it back.
 A few hours later, he received another ultimatum, this time duly signed by General Schmidt, the German commander at Rotterdam.
 Schmidt did not know that a squadron of bombers was already on its way to bomb Rotterdam.
 The Germans tried to warn the bomber crews by shooting red flares, but only half of the squadron noticed this; the other half continued on their mission and dropped their bombs on the city (see the Rotterdam Blitz).

-Under the threat that other major cities like Amsterdam and Utrecht would share the fate of Rotterdam in which over 900 civilians were killed, the Dutch decided to surrender.
-On May 15, in Rijsoord, General Winkelman signed the surrender of the Netherlands, with the exception of the province of Zeeland, where the French still operated (Zeeland held out until May 19, after the city of Middelburg was bombed).
+Under the threat that other major cities like Amsterdam and Utrecht would share the fate of Rotterdam in which over 900 civilians were killed, the Dutch decided to surrender in the midday of 14 May.
+On May 15, in Rijsoord, General Winkelman signed the formal capitulation of the Netherlands, with the exception of the province of Zeeland, where the French still operated (Zeeland held out until 19 May, after the city of Middelburg was devasted by artillery).
 The Dutch colonies also continued the battle.

 Casualties were high in the five day campaign: over 10,000 Dutch soldiers were killed, injured or declared missing.